taylormoorehead/neosentience_final_project/README.md

 This repository supports an experiment dedicated to furthering neosentience.

-The codes starts with generating a synthetic dataset based on MIT's Moral Machine
+The code starts with generating a synthetic dataset based on MIT's Moral Machine

 We then apply manual amplitude encoding and random amplitude encoding, giving us two quantum-ready representations of the data.
 Each encoded dataset is then used to train its own QSVC model.
 We measure accuracy, precision, recall, and the time each encoding method takes.
 This gives a direct, side-by-side comparison of predictive performance and encoding cost.